How much pre-training is enough to discover a good subnetwork?: Empirical validation

-In this section, we empirically validate our theoretical results from Section \ref{theory_results}, which predict that larger datasets require more pre-training for subnetworks obtained via greedy forward selection to perform well.
+In this section, we empirically validate our theoretical results.
 Pruning via greedy forward selection has already been empirically analyzed in previous work.
-Therefore, \emph{we differentiate our experiments by providing an in-depth analysis of the scaling properties of greedy forward selection with respect to the size and complexity of the underlying dataset.} In particular, we produce synthetic ``sub-datasets'' of different sizes and measure the amount of pre-training required to discover a high-performing subnetwork on each.

-We perform analysis with two-layer networks on MNIST \citep{mnist} and with deep CNNs (i.e., ResNet34 \citep{resnet} and MobileNetV2 \citep{mobilenetv2}) on CIFAR10 and ImageNet \citep{cifar10, imagenet}.
-We find that $i)$ \textit{high-performing subnetworks can be consistently discovered without incurring the full pre-training cost}, and $ii)$ \textit{the amount of pre-training required for a subnetwork to perform well increases with the size and complexity of the underlying dataset in practice}.
-All experiments are run on an internal cluster with two Nvidia RTX 3090 GPUs using the public implementation of greedy forward selection \citep{gfs_github}.
+Therefore, \emph{we focus on an in-depth analysis of the scaling properties of greedy forward selection with respect to the size and complexity of the underlying dataset.} This experimental setup will better support our theoretical result in Section \ref{sec:train_loss_conv}, which predicts that larger datasets require more pre-training for subnetworks obtained via greedy forward selection to perform well.
+Experiments are run on an internal cluster with two Nvidia RTX 3090 GPUs using the public implementation of greedy forward selection \citep{gfs_github}.
+Further experimental results are deferred to Appendix \ref{sec:A_more_exp}.